IDAES/idaes-pse/docs/property_models/general/pure/NIST.rst

 Ideal Gas Molar Entrolpy
 ------------------------

-The correlation for the ideal gas molar entropy is derived from the correaltion for the molar heat capacity and is given below:
+The correlation for the ideal gas molar entropy is derived from the correlation for the molar heat capacity and is given below:

 .. math:: s_{\text{ig}, j} = A \times ln(t) + B \times t + \frac{C}{2} \times t^2 + \frac{D}{3} \times t^3 + \frac{E}{2 \times t^2} + G